Lily and Fox Review: Are They Better Than Color Street?

 Lily and Fox nail polish strips are a bit stretchier which makes them go on the nail well but I think this contributes to a bubble problem I’ll talk about in the next section.
 This is also why most people have said they can only get one manicure out of each Lily and Fox set.

-However, I did find a way to get a full manicure and pedicure from one set and still have some nail strips left over.
-Enough to get another pedicure or manicure for a younger daughter out of them. $2.99 for a full mani/pedi plus another pedi is a crazy good deal.
-I’ll let you know that process in another post next week so be sure to check back.
+However, I did find a way to get a full manicure and pedicure from one set of Lily and Fox nail strips and still have some nail strips left over.
+Enough to get another pedicure or manicure for a younger daughter out of them.

 Look and Feel

 Again, I think the look and feel of both Color Street and Lily and Fox is similar.
 They both look great when first applied.
 Color Street nails do have a smoother feel though.
-The Lily and Fox nail strips never feel completely dry.
-They have a sticky feeling to them that I don’t love.

 Color Street nail strips last up to 2 weeks.
 I find the glitter polish has the best staying power.
 There is no wait time once your nails are on.
 You can immediately wash dishes or jump in the shower with no negative consequences.

-Lily and Fox wants you to wait at least 6 hours before submerging your hands in hot water.
-I put my nail wraps on before bed so I don’t have to play a waiting game.
 Lily and Fox also suggests using a base coat to help their nail strips adhere better to your nails and a top coat to make them last longer.
 Sally Hansen’s Mega Shine top coat is one they recommend.

 This is a total negative in my opinion.
 I don’t like the idea of extra work but for $2.99 it could be worth the extra effort.